 ‘Industrial Parks for Inclusive and Sustainable Development’, held at the SNI headquarters in Lima, was inaugurated by LI Yong, UNIDO Director General; Rocío Barrios, Minister of Production; and Ricardo Márquez Flores, President of the SNI.

-Over 700 participants from 30 countries, from Latin America, Africa, Asia and Europe, listened to the views of 60 international and national panellists, including high-level representatives from the governments of Peru, Argentina, Ethiopia and Indonesia, among others.
+800 participants from more than 30 countries, from Latin America, Africa, Asia and Europe, listened to the views of 60 international and national panelists, including high-level representatives from the governments of Peru, Argentina, Egypt, Ethiopia and Indonesia, among others.
 During two days of discussions, the participants shared best practices and lessons learnt on the management and development of industrial parks, and how to present them as a successful model to be replicated worldwide.

 Industrial parks have been recognized as powerful tools to foster inclusive and sustainable industrial development for developing countries and middle income economies.
 When properly planned, they offer a unique opportunity to address the three dimensions of sustainable development: social equity, economic growth and environmental protection, in line with the UN Sustainable Development Goals (SDGs), particularly SDG9 which aims to build resilient infrastructure, promote sustainable industrialization and foster innovation.
 “Our collective presence at this conference will enhance dialogue on the industrial parks development agenda, and on the future vision of industrial development aligned with the SDGs, and in particular SDG9,” stated UNIDO’s Director General Li Yong at the opening of the conference.